Ti1mmy/Ti1mmy/README.md

 ### Hi!
 I'm Timothy 👋

-## I'm Currently a Student Enrolled in the International Baccalaureate (IB) Program!

 - 🤗 I enjoy everything about computers!
 I'm an avid PC enthusiast and enjoy programming 🔧
 - 🐍 I'm learning Python in my free time